veracruz-project/veracruz/GETTING_STARTED_CLI.markdown

 Submitting <enclave>/example-binary.wasm from example/example-binary.wasm
 ```

-Then lets send over our datas with identities with the "DataProvider" role.
+Then lets send over our data with identities with the "DataProvider" role.
 These are shares I've created that the example will use to reconstruct a
 secret message.
-Keep in mind most likely these datas will be coming from
+Keep in mind most likely this data will be coming from
 different devices:

 ``` bash